mapping-commons/sssom-py/README.md

 ## Outstanding Contributors

-Outstanding contributors are groups and institutions that have helped with organising the ODK development, providing funding, advice and infrastructure.
+Outstanding contributors are groups and institutions that have helped with organising the SSSOM Python package's development, providing funding, advice and infrastructure.
 We are very grateful for all your contribution - the project would not exist without you!

 ### Harvard Medical School